foxerlot/filer/README.md

-# filer - a simple file manager for \*nix operating systems
+# filer - a simple file browser for \*nix operating systems